juicedata/juicefs/docs/en/reference/command_reference.md

 #### Options

 `--bucket value`<br />
-customized endpoint to access object store
+customized endpoint to access an object storage

 `--get-timeout value`<br />
 the max number of seconds to download an object (default: 60)